vireshas/redi2casa/README.md

     require "redi2casa"
     r = Redi2casa.new "127.0.0.1:9160", {:keyspace => 'keyspace1'}

-  You should keep one thing in mind while using hget with sets!, you should explicitly mention that you are using hget with sets
+  You should keep one thing in mind while using hget with hash!, you should explicitly mention that you are using hget with hash

     r.hset "a", "b", "hello_world"
-    r.hget "a", "b", "sets"  #the last parameter is needed for sets
+    r.hget "a", "b", "hash"  #the last parameter is needed for hash

   You can find more examples here: https://gist.github.com/vireshas/99bc322cf0ac42fbf7ee